-The most traditional way to adopt a new Siberian cat into your family is to find a Siberian cat breeder with an upcoming litter.
+The traditional way to adopt a Siberian cat into your family is to find a Siberian cat breeder with an upcoming litter.
 You can check out my post here about Siberian cat breeders in different areas of the world.
 However, you can also try to rescue a Siberian cat.
-There are a few Siberian cat rescue groups in the world and, even though Siberian cats are still somewhat rare, there is a stable supply of Siberian cats in rescue, so you might be able to find just what you are looking for.
+There are a few Siberian cat rescue groups in the world and, even though Siberian cats are still somewhat rare, some of them do end up in rescue, so you might be able to find just what you are looking for.

 WHY DO SIBERIAN CATS END UP IN RESCUE?

-Siberian cats are one of the most wonderful breeds of cats known to the man.
+Siberian cats are one of the most wonderful breeds of cats.
 They are friendly, affectionate and absolutely gorgeous.
 Siberian cat breeders have long lines of potential customers lining up long before the litter is even born.
 You would think not a single Siberian would end up in rescue, needing a new home.

-Sometimes, a cat will get lost and wander so far from home that it can’t find its way back, and neither can the people that find the kitty.
+Sometimes, a Siberian cat will get lost and wander so far from home that it can’t find its way back.
+Even if someone else finds the cat, if it isn’t micro-chipped or doesn’t have a collar with id on it, it’s hard to find the cat’s home.
 In such cases, the cat is normally sent to a local SPCA branch or to a rescue place.

 VISIT YOUR LOCAL SPCA BRANCH

 SPCA or any other animal shelter is probably the first place where a cat will end up if it is found on the street.
 You can look through their websites if you live in a bigger city – SPCA centers almost always have their animals listed.
-You can also visit a center (or more, if you live in a bigger city) and ask them.
+You can also visit a center (or several centers, if you live in a bigger city) and ask them.
 You might just find a Siberian cat rescue available for adoption.
-If you are set on this breed, make sure it is Siberian as it can be another type of long-haired breed and shelter workers aren’t always correct when defining a breed.
+If you are set on this breed, make sure it is a Siberian as it can be another type of long-haired breed.
+Shelter workers aren’t always correct when identifying a breed.

 Siberian Cat Rescue Group

 While you are searching online, check this Siberian Cat Rescue Group here.
-It’s a non-profit group from Texas, run by volunteers, dedicated to finding new homes for Siberian cats that need it and also rescue Siberian kittens from puppy mills.
-They often have available cats but they do not post pictures for privacy reasons, so please contact them directly to inquire about their cats!
+It’s a non-profit group from Texas, run by volunteers, dedicated to finding new homes for Siberian cats that need it and also rescue Siberian kittens from cat mills.
+They often have available cats but they do not post pictures for privacy reasons, so please contact them directly to inquire about their cats.
 You will need to fill out an application on their website to be included in their list of potential future owners.
-If you are approved, they will send you more information about their available cats and hopefully will match you with a sweet Siberian kitty that needs home!
-They will require a tiny fee for their services.
+If you are approved, they will send you more information about their available cats and hopefully will match you with a sweet Siberian kitty that needs a home.
+They will require a small fee for their services.

 Another website to look at is Petfinder.
 You can choose the breed you are looking for (Siberian cat obviously 🙂 ) and your location, and the site will give you information on Siberian cats in rescue and needing new homes.

-If you find a rescue somewhere, be careful with any financial transactions/fees/payments that might be required of you, especially when not dealing with an official organization like Siberian Cat Rescue Group.
-Check the person you are sending money to.
+If you find a rescue somewhere, be careful with any financial transactions/fees/payments that might come up, especially when not dealing with an official organisation like the Siberian Cat Rescue Group.
+Find as much information about the person you are sending money to as you can.
 Try not to send a big sum of money online right away.
 Make sure they are a legitimate person and that you will meet and get your cat.
 Try to meet them first before sending any payments, if possible.
-Remember there are many scammers online that will put fake photos and descriptions of a cat and have various other techniques of deceiving people.
+There are many scammers online that will put fake photos and descriptions of a cat and have various other techniques of deceiving people.

-If you can’t find your kitty, the search may become discouraging, but don’t feel that way.
+If you can’t find your kitty quickly, don’t get discouraged.
 You will absolutely find your cat with time, and you will find the best one for you.
-It’s like finding a new member of the family, and it can’t be rushed.
+It’s like finding a new member of the family.
+It can’t be rushed.
 Take your time, read more about Siberians and prepare your home for a new kitty.
 It will find you at the very right moment!